nxskok/notes/slides_c32.md

 - so in Bayesian statistics we can talk about eg.
   - probability that a parameter is bigger than some value
   - probability that a parameter is close to some value
+  - probability that one parameter is bigger than another

 - Name comes from Bayes' Theorem, which here says